sebastiendamaye/hackthebox/01-starting_point/04-Shield/readme.md

 Juicy Potato is a variant of the exploit that allows service accounts on Windows to escalate to SYSTEM (highest privileges) by leveraging the BITS and the `SeAssignPrimaryToken` or `SeImpersonate privilege` in a MiTM attack.

-We can exploit this by uploading the Juicy Potato [binary](https://github.com/ohpe/juicy-potato) and executing it.
+We can exploit this by uploading the Juicy Potato [binary](files/JuicyPotato.exe) and executing it.

-First, we need to compile juicy-potato.
-Either do it yourself, or download it from my [github](files/JuicyPotato.exe).

 As before, we can use our meterpreter shell to do the upload and then we can use the netcat shell to execute the exploit.